SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-16-natural-vs-vaccine-immunity.md

 > positive for antibodies. __This represents an 83% rate of protection from reinfection.__

 So, to summarize:
-- Going through the harrowing, life-threatening, hospital-breaking experience of COVID-19 gets you immunity which has on average __83% efficacy.__
+- Going through the harrowing, life-threatening, hospital-breaking experience of getting COVID-19 gets you immunity with __83% efficacy.__
-- Getting a vaccination from the Moderna/Lonza or Pfizer/BioNTech vaccine will get you immunity with __95% efficacy__, with only moderate aches &amp; pains and minimal burden on the healthcare system.
+- Going through only moderate aches &amp; pains, imposing minimal burden on the healthcare system by getting a vaccination from the Moderna/Lonza or Pfizer/BioNTech vaccine gets you immunity with __95% efficacy.__

-For the mathematically disinclined, we would like to point out that 95% > 83%.
+For the mathematically disinclined, we would like to point out that 95% &gt; 83%.

 ## The moral of this story